andrewyates/HiddenAttributeModels/README.md

-# Data
+# Reddit Data
-Data is taken from the https://files.pushshift.io/reddit/

-Both comments and submissions are taken.
+Our Reddit corpus was created using all comments and submissions made between Jan 2006 and October 2018.

-The input file for each predicate is in format [author_id \t predicate_value \t message_id].
+The file data/raw/postids.txt.gz is in the format [predicate \t author_id \t predicate_value \t message_id].
 Get the message texts yourself, the text to be taken is 'selftext' + 'body' + 'title' from api's json.
-After that run prepare_data/clean_input_msg.py to clean the message's text.
+You can either crawl only the post ids we used using the Reddit API, or you can obtain all the reddit data from another source, such as https://files.pushshift.io/reddit/

+A Hadoop script for automatically extracting the needed messages and cleaning them is available in prepare_data/hadoop/.
+It expects to find reddit_comments and reddit_submission is in the user's home directory.
+If you opt to extract the messages yourself rather than using Hadoop, you will need to run prepare_data/clean_input_msg.py to clean the messages' text.

 Then run prepare_data/categorize_users.py to split all users into train files (one for each predicate) and test file.